Subaru and Subaru

 Subaru and Subaru (昴と彗星, Subaru to Subaru) is a Japanese manga series written and illustrated by Shuichi Shigeno.
-It is a sequel to Shigeno's previous manga series MF Ghost.
-The series started in Kodansha's seinen manga magazine Weekly Young Magazine in July 2025.
+It is a sequel to Shigeno's manga series Initial D and MF Ghost.
+It started in Kodansha's seinen manga magazine Weekly Young Magazine in July 2025.

+Synopsis

+Some time after the events of MF Ghost, a new qualifying racing championship called MFG Freshman Series (MFGフレッシュマンシリーズ, Emu Efu Jī Furesshuman Shirīzu) begins.
+Two young contenders, a recently graduated high school karting champion named Subaru Sato (佐藤 昴, Satō Subaru), and a young man named Subaru Kudo (工藤 彗星, Kudō Subaru), end up competing in it.

 Publication

 Written and illustrated by Shuichi Shigeno, Subaru and Subaru started in Kodansha's seinen manga magazine Weekly Young Magazine on July 22, 2025.
-Kodansha released its first tankōbon volumes on November 6, 2025.
+It is a sequel to Shigeno's manga series Initial D and MF Ghost.
+Kodansha released its first tankōbon volume on November 6, 2025.
+As of July 6, 2026, three volumes have been released.

-Kodansha's online platform K Manga added the series to its catalog on August 24, 2025.
+Kodansha added the series to its K Manga online platform's catalog on August 24, 2025.
+During its panel at San Diego Comic-Con in July 2026, Kodansha USA announced that it had licensed the series for English publication, with the first volume set to release in Q2 2027.